eonil/swift-ot4/README.md

 ----------------
 In my benchmark, `OT4View` performs at 1,000 ops/s with
 100,000 existing items.
 Single operation takes about 1ms to finish.
-It seems major bottleneck is inefficiency in HAMT datastructure.
+It seems major bottleneck is in my HAMT implementation.

 But It Does Not Cover Everything
 ----------------------------------------